-Calculus with Analytic Geometry, 5th edition, Ellis and Gulick.
+Calculus (8th edition); Varberg, Purcell, Rigdon.
 This is the same book as used in 151-152.

 The two courses together cover the topics in differential calculus as listed in 151.
 The assignments are longer and more searching than is feasible in a standard pace course.
 The students, thereby reinforce their mastery of algebra, analytic geometry, and trigonometry.